Skip to main content

 If your fridge doesn't have this feature, it’s worth keeping a jug of chilled water to hand.

 The obvious benefit of a dispenser is instant access to cold, filtered water that doesn't come from a single-use plastic bottle.
-It’s a great option for families, households with children, or anyone trying to cut down on soft drink cravings.
+It’s a great option for families, households with children, or anyone trying to cut down on cravings for soft drinks.

-As part of our rigorous lab testing, we've uncovered Best Buy, Great Value and Eco Buy models with a water dispenser and our reviews allow you to filter to find this feature.
+As part of our rigorous lab testing, we've uncovered Best Buy, Great Value and Eco Buy models with a water dispenser, and our reviews enable you to filter to find this feature.
 Our Eco Buy fridge freezer pick comes in at less than £500 and uses energy very efficiently for its size.

 4. Quooker, Grohe and other boiling water taps